piotr-iohk/token_minter/README.md

 ## Token Minter

-Mint tokens on testnets or mainnet from a payment address and send them directly to your address.
+Mint tokens on testnets or mainnet from a payment address and send them directly to preferred destination address.

 Running this scripts requires `cardano-node` running on your machine.

 ### How to use it